Blackbird singing in the dead of night Take these broken wings and learn to fly - The Beatles

 Alexa swing by at 3:36 AM

-I discovered I was pregnant in February 2005, after several weeks of heavy drinking and flying to and from the States for work.
+Broadcaster and critic Miranda Sawyer was confident in her liberal, feminist, pro-choice views.
+Then she had a baby, and watched her beloved grandmother die.
+On a remarkable journey across America, she had to question her beliefs I discovered I was pregnant in February 2005, after several weeks of heavy drinking and flying to and from the States for work.
 I was 38, in a settled relationship and, despite my non-ideal lifestyle, our baby was planned.
 So far, so straightforward.
 What was unplanned, for me, were the questions that resulted.
 Was I having a boy or a girl?
 Would we like the same music?
 Would we like each other?
 But I also found myself pondering other, trickier, dilemmas.
 I spent some time thinking about the precise point when our baby came into existence.
 Was he there before I did the test?
 Something was, or the test couldn't have come up positive.
 But what?
 A person?
 A potential person?
 Life?
 What was life exactly?

+Life and death, and when they lurch from one into the other, had been preoccupying me ever since my grandmother had died five months previously.
+In her final month of life - she was 101 - Granny was isolated in her own room, pumped full of morphine and saline.
+Gradually, her body wasted away to skin and bone and her mind withered too.
+Eventually, her personality retreated so far within, it was hard to tell if she was conscious, even when her eyes were open.
 At one point, when my mum and I were sitting with her, Granny suddenly began moaning, clawing at the tubes going in and out of her body.
 I looked into her face.
 She gazed back, distraught, still grabbing and waving, imploring.
 I suddenly became convinced that she wanted me to pull out the drips.
 She needed me to help her to die.
 And I thought about doing it, but I just couldn't.
 No matter how much I loved my Granny - and I did - and no matter how horrible the situation she was in - and it was - I couldn't end her life.
 I told her so.
 I watched her flail in frustration for a while.
 Then she stopped.
 She died two days later.

 Skip forward two years - during which I got pregnant and gave birth to a son, Patrick - and I am making a television documentary about abortion rights in the United States for More4.
 But what I'm really doing is trying to answer the questions that my Granny's death threw up for me.
 Is it ever morally right to kill?
 What if you love the person you're killing?
 Does it make any difference if you don't want them to die?
 What if they're a long way from being a full person - independent, full-facultied, vital - should that affect your decision?